Pocket money basics

 - gifts for siblings and extended family members

-- lunch purchased at school once a week.
+- lunch bought at school once a week.

-Letting your child manage her pocket money is an important way for her to understand the concepts behind money, and to develop a sense of responsibility and independence.
+Letting your child manage her pocket money is a great way for her to develop a sense of responsibility and independence.

 Pocket money and chores

-If you decide to pay pocket money for chores, explain chores clearly so there’s no confusion or bargaining about what needs to be done and when.
+If you choose to pay pocket money for chores, explain chores clearly so there’s no confusion or bargaining about what needs to be done and when.

 Tips on giving pocket money